Amber de Botton

 Amber de Botton (born 1985/86) is a British journalist and former political aide.
 She served as the Downing Street Director of Communications from October 2022 until September 2023, succeeding Guto Harri.

 Journalism career

 She graduated from Durham University in 2007 with a degree in History and Politics.
-Following university, she embarked on a media career and was Deputy Head of Politics at Sky News for five years until 2017.
+At university she was co-editor of Palatinate.
+She then embarked on a media career and was Deputy Head of Politics at Sky News for five years until 2017.
 She subsequently worked at ITV News as Head of Politics and subsequently Head of UK News.
 In her role as ITV News's Home News Editor, she oversaw breaking news of the Partygate scandal in December 2021, when video emerged of Allegra Stratton, the Downing Street Press Secretary, joking about a party that had been held at 10 Downing Street during the COVID-19 lockdown.

 In June 2024, she was announced as chief communications officer for the Guardian Media Group.